 Below are some of the most popular use cases for IoT solutions in manufacturing.
 It’s worth mentioning that all solutions built for dealing with these tasks are highly customizable and can be fully tailored to the needs of any factory or plant.

-IoT, often coupled with AI, can be used to predict the risk of asset failure or degradation.
+IoT in manufacturing, often coupled with AI, can be used to predict the risk of asset failure or degradation.
 Accumulated historical and real-time performance data can be correlated with inspection reports, maintenance records and other related data for better business planning and optimizing and monitoring asset health.
-Moreover, APM solutions are intended for helping you to minimize the risks of unplanned downtime.
+Moreover, APM solutions are intended to help you to minimize the risks of unplanned downtime.
 Using advanced analysis capacities, these technologies can detect emerging issues and prevent any potential ones.
 Thanks to the proactive approach to any possible problem, you can be better prepared for all the situations that have a negative impact on your production processes.

 In the era of technology, there is no need to conduct quality management procedures manually.
 This task in the manufacturing industry can be solved thanks to the network of connected smart devices.
-IoT networks can include special sensors to track not only the parameters of the manufactured products but also the state of the machinery, its performance, settings, and configuration, which together have a direct impact on the quality of products and customer satisfaction.
+Such networks can include special IoT sensors to track not only the parameters of the manufacturing process and the quality of the manufactured products but also the state of the machinery, its performance, settings, and configuration, which together have a direct impact on the quality of products and customer satisfaction.
 All errors are reported in real-time, to allow operators to take the necessary steps to prevent quality deterioration.
 Automation of quality management and all related processes helps to increase the accuracy level and minimize the risks of mistakes.

 Industrial IoT devices powered by GPS and other technologies can efficiently track and authenticate various products and their shipments.
 Data received from sensors placed on products enables companies to more accurately estimate the time of delivery.
 As a result, clients, partners, end users, and other participants of supply chains, who are waiting for shipments of products can be better informed about all the processes.
-And in case of any unexpected changes caused by external factors, they can make more grounded and efficient decisions.
-IoT devices and software can also play an important role in avoiding problems related to deliveries.
+And in case of any unexpected changes in supply chain processes caused by external factors, they can make more grounded and efficient decisions.
+IoT devices and software can also play an important role in avoiding problems related to deliveries and fleet management

 These solutions can automate and streamline inventory tracking as well as facilitate reporting.
 Operators can remotely monitor each individual inventory item, its status, and its location – which also helps reduce the time between making an inventory order and the moment it is delivered.
 With IoT-powered management systems, managers and operators have constant precise visibility of the quantity, position, ad movement of inventory items.
 These insights are extremely valuable for further better planning and timely elimination of any issues related to the assets.